3d-io/UV-Copy-MaxScript/README.md

 # UV-Copy-MaxScript
-swap easily UV Channels in 3ds Max with this MaxScript
+Swap easily UV Channels in 3ds Max with this MaxScript

 Installation